Gilbert R. Mason

-Gilbert R. Mason Sr. (October 7, 1928 – July 8, 2006), was a physician who was a family practitioner and civil rights leader in Biloxi, Mississippi.
-He is noted for organizing three wade-ins, from 1959 to 1963, to desegregate the city's public beaches, which had been made with federal funds.
+Dr. Gilbert R. Mason Sr. (October 7, 1928 – July 8, 2006), was a physician with a family practice, a civil rights leader, and author in Biloxi, Mississippi.
+He organized three wade-ins from 1959 to 1963 to desegregate the city's federally funded public beaches.
 This was the first nonviolent civil disobedience action conducted in Mississippi in the 1950s.

 After conducting the second protest on April 24, 1960, which was attacked by white mobs, Mason helped found the Biloxi chapter of the NAACP, and was elected president.
 He served in that position for more than 30 years, as well as head of the Mississippi state NAACP.

 In addition to his practice, Mason gained full privileges at Biloxi Regional Hospital and later served as chairman of family practice there.
 Late in life he wrote a memoir about his early political activities, called Beaches, Blood, and Ballots: A Black Doctor's Civil Rights Struggle (2000).

 Biography

-Gilbert Mason was born in Jackson, Mississippi, the capital, to Willie Atwood Mason and Adeline (Jackson) Mason.
-He received his secondary education in Jackson.
+Gilbert Mason was born in Jackson, Mississippi, the state capital, to Willie Atwood Mason and Adeline (Jackson) Mason.
+He received his secondary education at Lanier High School in Jackson, graduating in 1945.
 In 1949, Mason graduated from Tennessee State University with a BS degree and received an MD degree in 1954 from Howard University, a historically black college.
 He served his internship in St. Louis, Missouri.

 In 1955, Dr. Mason moved to the Gulf Coast and established a family medical practice in Biloxi, Mississippi.
 He was the second African-American doctor in Harrison County, after Dr. Felix Dunn from Biloxi.
 Dunn had established his practice in Gulfport, where he also led the local NAACP branch.
 The two doctors became colleagues.

 Mason had married Natalie Hamlar in 1950.
 They had children together, including a son, Gilbert Mason Jr., who became a doctor like his father.
+Dr. Mason also had two other sons, David Antony Mason and Adam Atwood Mason in 1977 and 1978 respectively.
 During his medical career, Mason quickly gained respect, but due to local racial conditions, he did not have full privileges at Biloxi Hospital for 15 years.
 He eventually became chairman of the family practice section at Biloxi Regional Hospital.

 In 1997, Mason suffered a stroke, and his wife Natalie died in 1999.
 Mason retired from his medical practice in 2002.
 In 2004 he married again, to Gwendolyn Lewis Anderson.